If you asked someone ten years ago what makes a great retailer, they’d probably say it’s the products.

 One of the ways that brick-and-mortar and ecommerce brands have been able to deliver this is through personalized marketing.

 What is personalized marketing?

-When you think of personalization, you probably think of things like first names featured in email subject lines and automated emails sent on customers’ birthdays.
+When you think of personalization, you probably think of things like first names featured in email subject lines and automated emailcampaigns sent on customers’ birthdays.
 But true personalized marketing goes far beyond that, ultimately seeking to build authentic and individualized connections with customers and would-be buyers.

-Targeting the individual, not the segment
+Marketing Personalization: Target the individual, not the segment

 So how does individualized marketing work?